rinikerlab/lightweight-registration/docs/source/tutorials.rst

 Tutorials
 =========

-Here, we provide a small set of tutorials to help ypu get started with lwreg.
+Here, we provide a small set of tutorials to help you get started with lwreg.
 Please keep in mind that lwreg allows for problem dependent customization:
 The tutorials are meant as a starting point, but might not be directly applicable to your specific use case.